Known Limitations

 IDisposable

-statement can be used with the ValueStringBuilder
+keyword should be used with ValueStringBuilder

 using var stringBuilder = new ValueStringBuilder();

-var stringBuilder = new ValueStringBuilder(stackalloc char[128]);
+using var stringBuilder = new ValueStringBuilder(stackalloc char[128]);

-stringBuilder.Append("Hello World"); // Uses 11 bytes
+// Append 11 bytes

 return stringBuilder.ToString();